MicrosoftDocs/msteams-docs/msteams-platform/promote_app_adoption.md

 * Prerequisites to install your app.
 * How to configure security settings and permissions.

 To understand how an IT admin can configure your app, see Help IT admins get your app adopted by their end-users.
-Also, see the Documentation for IT admins and decision makers, which contains a checklist of best practices and information required for an IT admin that need to be included.
+Also, see the Documentation for IT admins and decision makers, which contains a checklist of best practices and information required for an IT admin that needs to be included.

 ### User guide to describe features to end-users